 How to get Married at New York City Hall's Marriage Bureau

 If you are thinking about eloping to New York City, then this is the place to be!
-I've been an NYC elopement photographer for 5 years now and I've got all the goods on the best locations and plans for an amazing, fun and very New York intimate wedding.
+I've been an NYC elopement photographer for over 5 years now and I've got all the goods on the best locations and plans for an amazing, fun and very New York intimate wedding.
 Whether you are looking to tie the knot at Manhattan's City Hall or would prefer to hire your own officiant and marry in Central Park or anywhere else in the city, there are no shortage of great photo locations, and I'd be happy to assist you in planning the perfect elopement to suit your style and budget.

 First Step: You Need a License!